NuclearPhoenixx/n-body-problem/README.md

 experience according to you, the observer, resulting in an increasingly slower movement and acceleration.
 However, it looks like that this alone can lead to some unintended side effects because of the limited resolution of floats and time steps.
+This needs to be further investigated and for the meantime you should not assume a top speed.

 You can also scale the 2D plane to any arbitrary number of meters per pixel.

----

-_Please note that this is still work in progress and the version you're seeing is a very early one.
-But if you find any bugs or want to contribute feel free to create issues or pull requests!_
+This needs to be done in code, though.